Quantum theory from questions

-Finally, the state that $O$ assigns to the system $S$ is allowed to evolve in time.
-We shall assume temporal translation invariance, such that any time evolution defines a map $T_{\Delta t}(\vec{y}(t_0))=\vec{y}(t_0+\Delta t)$ from $\Sigma$ to itself which only depends on the time interval $\Delta t$, not however on the instant of time itself.
+The state that $O$ assigns to the system $S$ is allowed to evolve in time.
+We shall assume temporal translation invariance, such that any time evolution defines a map $T_{\Delta t}(\vec{y}(t_0))=\vec{y}(t_0+\Delta t)$ from $\Sigma$ to itself which only depends on the time interval $\Delta t$ and not, however, on the instant of time itself.
 The set of all possible time evolutions $T$ will be denoted by $\ct$ and constitutes another ingredient of $O$'s model for describing $S$. $O$'s theoretical model for $S$ is thus encoded in the triple $(\cq,\Sigma,\ct)$.
-This concludes our review of the landscape of inference theories.